OzoneAsai/slide-local-clock/README.md

 `index.html` loads images from `~/clock_wallpapers` so you can easily update the slideshow contents.

-Everything is powered by Node.js, so no Python runtime is required.
+Everything is powered by Node.js (v14.18 or newer), so no Python runtime is required.

 ## Running (development)